DIY Pull-Out Shelves: The Ultimate Kitchen Upgrade!

 I started by measuring the distance between the fattest part of the hinges on both sides of the cabinet; my measurement came out to 31 ¼”.
 That’s how wide I needed my shelf to be.

 Then, I had to find out what the distance was between the side of the cabinet and the front of the hinge on each side of the cabinet because I had to put something in there that was going to fill in the gap so that my drawer slide could be mounted and clear the hinge when sliding in and out.
-Unless I added a piece of wood to bump out my drawer slides, my pull-out shelving would hit the frame each time.
+Unless I added a piece of wood to bump out my drawer slides, my pull-out shelves would hit the frame each time.

 I used a laser level to line up exactly where I needed my top drawer to go.
 It’s important that both drawer slides are exactly level when you install them; otherwise, they won’t slide out properly.
 Then, I took a 2×4 piece of wood cut to the depth of my cabinet and used wood glue and multiple screws to mount it to the side of the cabinet.
 When mounting it, I ensured the wood piece was directly under my laser-level line.
 Then, I repeated the same steps on the other side of the cabinet.

-Installing Drawer Slides for the Pull-Out Shelving
+Step 2: Installing Drawer Slides for Custom Pull-Out Shelves

 Next, I installed the drawer slides for the top drawer in the cabinet.
 To install them, I took one slide and lined the top end up with the top of the bump-out board and the laser level line.
 I then extended the slide entirely out and drilled the screws into the slots within the slide.